Aaron Bramwell

 Aaron Bramwell, (born 1 March 1986 in Aberdare, Rhondda Cynon Taf, Wales) is a rugby union player for Neath RFC in the Principality Premiership.

 Career

 Bramwell has previously played for Dunvant RFC, Swansea RFC, Neath RFC and Ebbw Vale RFC.
 Bramwell is a current Wales Sevens player.
 Bramwell was elected Principality Player of the Month in October 2008.
 Bramwell also is one of 11 players to go on and be capped at all levels.
 Bramwell is currently selected for the Wales 7s team to the IRB 2010 Hong Kong 7s Tournament.
 His position of choice is at Outside Half.
-Bramwell is considered to be a valuable player in modern-day rugby football as he has gained experience in a number of positions on the playing field.
+Bramwell is a versatile player in modern-day rugby football as he has gained experience in a number of positions on the playing field.